linkml/prefixmaps/README.md

 # prefixmaps

-A python library for retrieving semantic prefix maps
+A Python library for retrieving semantic prefix maps.

-A semantic prefix map will map a a prefix (e.g. `skos`) to a namespace (e.g `http://www.w3.org/2004/02/skos/core#`)
+A semantic prefix map will map a a prefix (e.g. `skos`) to a namespace (e.g `http://www.w3.org/2004/02/skos/core#`).

 This repository and the corresponding library is designed to satisfy the following requirements: